What is online learning?

-At-home learning is how schools are continuing to provide for students' educational needs from a distance while they are not able to attend school.
-Schools are using a variety of online tools in order to continue your child's learning.
+At-home learning, also known as online learning, is how some schools are continuing to provide for students' educational needs from a distance.
+Schools offering this option are using a variety of online tools for your child's education.
 Make sure you are reading all your child's school communications to ensure you have access to and are using the right tools.
-Remember, even a high-achieving student needs some parental guidance to help them transition from traditional learning to learning at home.
+Remember, even a high-achieving student may need some parental guidance while learning virtually.

-How can I help my child be successful with at-home learning?
+How can I help my child be successful with online learning?

-Depending on your child's age and learning style, they may need different levels of support to transition to at-home learning.
-This is a new experience, and don't hesitate to reach out to your child's school or even to other school parents for advice.
-See tips for supporting your child's at-home learning academically, physically and emotionally.
+Depending on your child's age and learning style, they may need different levels of support for learning online.
+Don't hesitate to reach out to your child's school or even to other parents for advice.
+See tips for supporting your child's virtual learning academically, physically and emotionally.

 Create a structure for academic learning at home